TroyKDuncan/WebDev/JS/notes.md

 - new ways of declaring variables
 - var isn't really used anymore
 - var is function scoped, while let is block scoped
-- unlike var, let can be scoped withing an if block
+- unlike var, let can be scoped within an if block
 - const declares immutable variables that will throw errors if you try to change them
 - however, if you create a const object, you can reassign values inside of it and create new values.
 You just won't be able to assign the object itself to something other than an object